DhirajBhakta/reflections/linux.md

   Implementing a filesystem is a two-part process.
  1. **Linux virtual filesystem.** this provides a single set of commands for the kernel, and developers, <u>to access all types of filesystems</u>.
 The virtual filesystem software calls the specific device driver required to interface to the various types of filesystems.
  2. **The filesystem-specific device drivers** are the second part of the implementation.
 The device driver interprets the standard set of filesystem commands(exposed by Virtual FS) to ones specific to the type of filesystem on the partition or logical volume.

+`mkfs` command creates a filesystem on a device ( given a filesystem format ; default ext4), after which you will be able to create hierarchy of directories inside that device.

 ## Mounting